About bowel cancer

 - A sigmoidoscopy is a procedure to look inside your rectum and the lower part of your bowel.

 - A virtual colonoscopy uses a CT scan to create a three-dimensional image of the inside of your bowel.
+This is an option if you aren’t well enough to have a colonoscopy.

 These tests may include:

-- an ultrasound scan of your abdomen to see if the cancer has spread to your liver
+- an ultrasound scan of your abdomen (tummy) to see if the cancer has spread to your liver

 - a CT scan to show where the cancer is and whether it has spread

-- an MRI scan to give detailed pictures of your rectum if the cancer is lower down your bowel
+- an MRI scan to give detailed pictures of your rectum if the cancer is lower down in your bowel

 Screening for bowel cancer